Sharp sound for every room: The best speakers for music in 2024

 • They may need 'running in' for 100 hours to sound their best

 The Edifier R1280T could very well have taken our spot for best bookshelf speakers for music, but the incredible price is what's placed it here.
 So, what do you get for less than £100?
 There's some gutsy audio performance for such a compact pair of speakers.
-The volume is more than decent and there's some pleasing sonic detail to be heard.
+The volume is more than decent, with some pleasing sonic details.
 A 4-inch bass driver and 0.5-inch tweeter deliver the goods.
 The tone can be manually adjusted using the treble and bass EQ controls that are thoughtfully placed on the side rather than the back.

-Being active speakers they don't require an external amplifier and have Bluetooth for extra convenience.
-These Edifier R1280T speakers offer the extra flexibility of plenty of connections at the back.
-Plus the bookshelf size makes for easy placement, so you can enjoy your music in true stereo wherever you need it.
+Being active speakers, they don't require an external amplifier and have Bluetooth for extra convenience.
+These Edifier R1280T speakers offer additional flexibility and plenty of connections at the back.
+Plus, the bookshelf size makes for easy placement, so you can enjoy your music in true stereo wherever you need it.

 Pros